KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 APIs available in the cluster from which to construct the service instances.
 Usually, this involves installing one or more Kubernetes operators into the cluster.

-Given the aim of this tutorial is to set up a new RabbitMQ service, install the RabbitMQ Cluster Operator for Kubernetes.
+Because the aim of this tutorial is to set up a new RabbitMQ service, install the RabbitMQ Cluster Operator for Kubernetes.

 > **Note** The steps in this tutorial use the open source version of the operator.
-> For most real-world deployments, VMware recommends using the official, supported version provided
+> For most real-world deployments, VMware recommends using the official supported version that VMware
-> by VMware.
+> provides.
 > For more information, see [VMware RabbitMQ for Kubernetes](https://docs.vmware.com/en/VMware-RabbitMQ-for-Kubernetes/index.html).

 Install the Kubernetes operator using the kapp CLI by running: